The Eco Resilience Initiative

 The Eco Resilience Initiative responds directly to these growing concerns, providing opportunities for growth and connection.

-Our unique Eco Resilience Workshops offer training in eco education and practical nature-based wellness skills to guide people in reconnecting with nature, community, and self.
-In doing so, we cultivate emotional resilience and flourishing lifestyles while inspiring wise and responsible environmental stewardship.
+Our unique Eco Resilience Workshops guide people in reconnecting with nature, community, and self.
+These innovative, evidence-based trainings cultivate resilience, insight, and meaningfulness.
+They promote flourishing lifestyles while inspiring wise and responsible environmental stewardship.
+The knowledge and skills people learn in these workshops can enhance personal relationships and occupational success.

 Through Community Convos, participants explore what feels meaningful—and what may be missing—in their lives, while enhancing their sense of connection with nature as well as supporting their overall health and wellness.